-The festivals have one thing in common: the aim to elevate the local through the global to offer the audience unique experiences outside the traditional, to push boundaries and promote artistic innovation bravery.
+The festivals have one thing in common: they aim to elevate the local through the global to offer the audience unique experiences outside the traditional, to push boundaries and promote artistic innovation and bravery.

 WHY A NETWORK?

-From the humble launch of Stockholm Fringe Festival (STOFF) in 2010, participating artists have expressed the desired to combine their “Stoffholm” visit with additional tour dates in the Nordic region.
+Since the humble launch of Stockholm Fringe Festival (STOFF) in 2010, participating artists have expressed the desire to combine their “Stoffholm” visit with additional tour dates in the Nordic region.
 Until now, a touring theatre network in the Nordic region has not existed.

 WHO IS BEHIND IT?